-A Closer Looks at Our Descriptive Thesaurus Collections
+A Closer Look at Our Descriptive Thesaurus Database

 Now we’re writers, and we love books!
 But the list format we use isn’t always an easy read in digital format and often requires a lot of scrolling to see an entire entry.
 We knew there had to be a better way.

 Lucky for us Lee Powell, the creator of Scrivener for Windows, is a genius.
 He could see how the right medium would turn our thesaurus collections into a top notch resource that would be super easy to use.

 At One Stop, each thesaurus is neatly organized and entries are easy to view.

 A Helpful Tip guides writers into thinking about how an area of description can be woven into the story to do more, and show more.
 There’s a tutorial for each thesaurus as well, helping writers understand the power of specific detail and how it can be used in the story for maximum effect.

 Setting is a big area of description.
 So much more than a backdrop for a scene, it is loaded with opportunities to convey mood, foreshadow, and act as a tuning fork for symbolism and theme.
 And that’s just to start!
 Using sensory details when describing your character in a specific location is important for pulling readers into the story.

 You might be wondering how authentic the description is for each of our Setting entries.

 Well, whenever possible, Becca and I would visit the location ourselves so we could observe the sights, smells, sounds, textures and tastes first hand.
 The entire Setting Collection has around 250 entries.
 That’s a lot of research.

 (In case you were wondering, it is rather terrifying being arrested, even when it involves being set up by relatives with connections so you can get the “full experience” of being handcuffed and put into the back of police car!)